Table of Contents

 To see output from dotnet test, pass the command line option --logger "console;verbosity=detailed":

-Showing live output from ITestOutputHelper
+Showing live output

-Starting with xUnit.net 2.8.1 (and runners linked against this version), we have added a new configuration option named showLiveOutput to indicate that you would like to be able to see output from ITestOutputHelper live as it occurs, rather than just waiting for the test to finish.
+Starting with xUnit.net v2 2.8.1 (and runners linked against this version), we have added a new configuration option named showLiveOutput to indicate that you would like to be able to see output from ITestOutputHelper live as it occurs, rather than just waiting for the test to finish.
 This is turned off by default as that was the behavior prior to 2.8.1, and showing live output can add significantly to the noise of the output when not needed.
 We anticipate that users will turn this option on temporarily while debugging through particular issues rather than be something that's left on all the time.

-Capturing output in extensibility classes
+Output in extensibility classes

 Output for unit tests are grouped and displayed with the specific unit test.
 Output from extensibility classes, on the other hand, is considered diagnostic information.
 Most runners require you to enable diagnostic output either explicitly with a command line option, or implicitly on an assembly-by-assembly basis by using configuration files.